This article was updated on May 2nd, 2023

 2. Ear Infections

 This was covered a bit in the allergies section, but not all ear infections stem from allergies.
 Ear infections may be common in pups with floppy or heavy ears.
-Think Basset Hounds and Cocker Spaniels.
+Think Basset Hounds, Golden Retrievers and Cocker Spaniels.
 Bacteria and yeast love to grow where it’s dark, warm, and moist, some things that these floppy ear flaps provide in the ear canal.

 Signs that your dog has an ear infection: When bacteria or yeast reproduction goes into overdrive in these ideal conditions, they create an itchy, smelly mess in the ear that your dog wants nothing more than to scratch.
 It’s the scratching that creates scabs on their ear flaps or on the base of the ear.
-You may also notice a smelly discharge, head tilt, and lots of head shaking, even if their ears appear to be clean.
+You may also notice a smelly discharge, head tilt, and lots of head shaking (even when their ears are clean).

 How it is treated: Veterinarians will treat ear infections by cleaning and the application of antibiotics or antifungal ointments.
 View pictures of common ear infections, with veterinarian advice, or home remedies for ear infections.